 Timely Treatment for Sinus Infections

 Sinus infections can be painful and take time to heal.
 At MedExpress, we understand that you want to get better, fast.
-That’s why our centers are open 8 - 8 every day with no appointments necessary.
 Our caring, friendly medical team can help determine whether or not you have a sinus infection and recommend the proper treatment so you can start feeling better.

 What is a Sinus Infection?

-A sinus infection – or rhinosinusitis – can occur when your nasal cavities become infected, swollen, and inflamed after fluid becomes trapped in the sinuses, allowing germs to grow.
+Also known as rhinosinusitis, these infections occur when your nasal cavities become infected, swollen and inflamed after fluid becomes trapped in the sinuses, allowing germs to grow.
 Sinusitis most commonly occurs after you've had a cold or a flare up of allergy symptoms and often persists even after other upper respiratory symptoms are gone.

 Acute vs. Chronic

 There are two types of sinusitis – acute and chronic.
 Knowing how they differ will help you get the care you need.

 Acute sinusitis typically lasts a short period of time, four weeks or less.
 An acute infection is usually part of a cold or other respiratory illness and medications are generally effective in stopping the infection.

 Chronic sinusitis may occur if your sinus infection lasts more than eight weeks or if you have more than four sinus infections each year.